jfisherd/SBA-4-Task-Management-App/README.md

     Label the input fields

     Use input fields for all four inputs, since that is specified in the instructions.
-    Inputs would be checked for validity
+    Better responsiveness by alerting exactly which fields are still blank Inputs would be checked for validity
         Not empty for any fields
         Input for date field must be formatted correctly, placeholder text and label to show example